Brenda R. Weber

 Reality Gendervision: Decoding Gender on Transatlantic Reality TV (editor) Duke University Press, 2014.

-Mormons on Our Minds: Gender, Modernity, and Mediated Mormonism.
+Latter-day Screens: Gender, Modernity, and Mediated Mormonism.
 Duke University Press.

 Artifice and Authenticity: Gender, Celebrity, and Transmediation (with Julie Wilson)